-The objective of this monitoring program is to confirm whether there have been any discernible impacts on the surrounding terrestrial habitats (outside of approved disturbance areas) as a result of mining operations and to monitor the efficacy of rehabilitation areas.
+This monitoring program aims to confirm whether there have been any discernible impacts on the surrounding terrestrial habitats (outside of approved disturbance areas) as a result of mining operations and to monitor the efficacy of rehabilitation areas.
 In addition, specific recommendations have been provided with the management objective of enhancing the species richness and structural diversity of each site and the project area as a whole.

-Flora and Habitat Monitoring
+Flora and Habitat

-Habitat and flora assessments showed expected results, with reference sites having a higher ecological condition than rehabilitation sites.
+Habitat and flora assessments showed expected results, with reference sites having a higher inferred ecological condition than rehabilitation sites.
 Reference sites presented a higher availability of resources including mature trees, foraging resources, ground habitat features, hollows and flora diversity.
 Low weed presence was observed at reference sites, while a high degree of weed establishment was evident at all rehabilitation sites.